Britannica International School Budapest

 Britannica International School, Budapest was founded in 1994 and is the longest established British School in Hungary.
 The educational programme is based on the National Curriculum for England suitably enhanced to reflect the school’s truly international nature.
-The school located in District XII in the Buda Hills has a diverse student population with 46 nationalities between the ages of 5-18.
+The school located in District XII in the Buda Hills has a diverse student population with almost 60 nationalities between the ages of 5-18.